Jewish patriot joins Provincial Congress of South Carolina

 Francis Salvador, the first Jewish person to hold an elected office in the Americas, takes his seat on the South Carolina Provincial Congress on January 11, 1775.
 He later became…

-In London on February 7, 1775, Benjamin Franklin publishes “An Imaginary Speech” in defense of American courage.
-Franklin’s speech was intended to counter an unnamed officer’s comments to Parliament that…
+In London on February 7, 1775, “An Imaginary Speech” is published in defense of American courage.
+The text is widely attributed to Benjamin Franklin, but some scholars argue that he…

 During a speech before the second Virginia Convention, Patrick Henry responds to the increasingly oppressive British rule over the American colonies by declaring, “I know not what course others may…